nofitnessforpurpose/rdtxt/readme.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/nofitnessforpurpose/rdtxt?style=flat-square)

 ## Using
-The code will prompt for a filename (which will have no extension on the Organiser II).
+The POPL code will prompt for a filename (which will have no extension on the Organiser II).
 The default filename is A:README.

-The arrow keys allow scrolling left, right, up or down through the file.
+When white space is being viewed in the 'viewing frame' i.e. the Organsisers display, a custom character stylised as a down right arrow is displayed in the top left corner of the viewing frame.

 The program turns off keyboard clicks, speeds up key repeat rate and scroll rates.
 Default settings are re-established when viewing is terminated.

-When white space is being viewed in the 'viewing frame' i.e. the Organsisers display, a custom character down right arrow is displayed in the top left corner.
+### Navigation
+Arrow keys allow scrolling left, right, up or down through the file.
 Exiting viewing is selected by presing ESC, q, Q, or EXE.

 ### File specification